deskvillage/dannychadburn.github.io/ebook-creation/index.md

 ### 2 - Storyboarding
 _1-2 days_

 Your book can start from anything.
 If you have some old presentation slides or a few scribbled notes, that's enough to get going.
-Every good book (both fiction and non-fiction) has a stong story arc, so we'll get out a few Sharpies and Post-Its and map out exactly what the beginning, middle and end looks like.
+Every good book (both fiction and non-fiction) has a strong story arc, so we'll get out a few Sharpies and Post-Its and map out exactly what the beginning, middle and end looks like.

 We'll flesh out the original idea, breaking down the narrative so each chapter builds into a real page-turner.
 Even if someone doesn't make it the whole way through your book in one sitting, there will be a series of strong messages scattered throughout.